 In 2007, we sold our Fabrics Group business segment to a third party.
-This business designs, manufactures and markets specialty fabrics for open plan office furniture systems and other commercial interiors.
-In 2006, we sold our European fabrics business to an entity formed by the business's management team.
-Current and prior periods have been restated to include the results of operations and related disposal costs, gains and losses for these businesses as discontinued operations.
-In addition, assets and liabilities of these businesses have been reported in assets and liabilities held for sale for all reported periods.
+This business designed, manufactured and marketed specialty fabrics for open plan office furniture systems and other commercial interiors.
+Current and prior periods have been restated to include the results of operations and related disposal costs, gains and losses for this business as discontinued operations.
+In addition, assets and liabilities of this business have been reported in assets and liabilities held for sale for all reported periods.